Imisau/Family-Planning-State-Prioritization-Analysis-Multi-Criteria-Decision-Analysis-MCDA-Results-Report-/README.md

 - ‎Total Score Weighted composite of all domains Higher = higher priority
 - ‎State Rank Final prioritization order Rank 1 = highest priority ‎‎All indicators were normalized (0–1) to ensure comparability, and composite scores were generated to produce a transparent and defensible ranking.

+# Process
+The dataset was downloaded onto local storage and then connected a MySQL workbench for analysis.
+This include using GROUP BY clause or CASE WHEN statement to calculate aggregate attrition rates base on employee factors other factor like role, department, income, and years with the company.
+All insight translated to a user friendly visual made in Power BI.
+Other Functions are used to transform data using DAX and Power Query in Power BI.
+Data validations, evaluations, predictions and statistical operations are performed using Excel and Jupyter Notebook, using Pandas and Numpy
 ‎
 ## Key Findings
 ‎Overall Prioritization Pattern